Cat confinement — enclosures and fencing

 Once inside, don't let your cat out again until morning.
 You can gradually extend the time your cat spends indoors or in an enclosure.

 Most cats adapt well to living indoors and in an enclosure — particularly if they have been kept in this way from an early age.

 Adult cats used to roaming outdoors can have more difficulty adjusting.
 If this is the case, consult your vet for advice.
 De-sexing cats also reduces their desire to roam and helps prevent behavioural problems.

 When confining cats for long periods you must enrich their environment.
 This will prevent them from getting bored or developing behavioural problems.

-Note that the use of electric containment systems for cats is strictly regulated, in order to protect the welfare of cats.
+The use of electric containment systems for cats is strictly regulated to protect the welfare of cats.